-A. The distribution of program funds is based on a twotiered system including:
+- A. Maximum Statewide Flood Control Program participation is \$5,000,000 per project, unless the secretary of DOTD authorizes a project to be undertaken in excess of \$5,000,000 due to the receipt of one-time funds. - B. The distribution of program funds is based on a twotiered system consisting of:

-1.a. the nine major urban areas in Louisiana as shown in Figure 1 (§301); and b. the five funding districts shown in Figure 2 (§303);

-2. 45 percent of total program funds is allocated to project areas within the nine designated urban areas.
-Projects within urban area must compete for funding with projects from all urban areas.
-However, no more than 20 percent of the total amount of funds available to finance projects in Louisiana's urban areas may be allocated to any signal urban area.
-The urban areas included are Shreveport, Bossier City, Monroe, Alexandria, Lake Charles, Lafayette, New Orleans, Baton Rouge and its contiguous urbanized area, and the urbanized portion of Jefferson Parish.
-The boundaries of the city limits and urbanized areas are consistent with the U.S. Census Bureau's urban designation;

-3. 55 percent of total program funds is allocated to rural projects in the five funding districts.
-There are two categories of rural projects for funding distribution, ruralundeveloped and rural-developed.
+- 1.a. the eleven major urban areas in Louisiana as shown in Figure 1 (§301); and, - b. the five funding districts shown in Figure 2 (§303); - 2.
+45 percent of total program funds is allocated to project areas within the eleven designated urban areas as shown in Figure 1 (§301).
+Projects within urban areas must compete for funding with projects from all urban areas.
+Urban funding shall be distributed evenly among urban jurisdictions with outstanding funding obligations; - 3.
+55 percent of total program funds is allocated to rural projects in the five funding districts as shown in Figure 2 (§303).
 The formula for distributing funds among the five districts is as follows:

-District's Percent of Available Funding = [0.50 x (District's Percent of State's total Area)] + [0.50 x (District's Percent of State's Total Flood Plain Area)]
+District's Percent of Available Funding =

+[0.50 x (District's Percent of State's Rural Land Area)] +

+[0.50 x (District's Percent of State's Rural Population)]